ahamez/adextract/README.txt

 directory and copy the 'adextract' top directory into it.

-The typical use-case of this filter is to include the code source file to be processed in a passthrough block, whose style attribute is 'adextract':
+The typical use-case of this filter is to include the code source file to be processed in a passthrough block (adextract only work on this block type), whose style attribute is 'adextract':

     [adextract]
     ++++